List of Major League Baseball managers: Los Angeles Angels

 Playing under various names such as the Los Angeles Angels of Anaheim, the California Angels, the Anaheim Angels, and the Los Angeles Angels, the club has been a member of the American League since 1961.
 The team's first manager, Bill Rigney, led the squad for parts of eight seasons until his release in mid-1969.
 Mike Scioscia, who was manager for 19 seasons from 2000 through 2018, holds most of the Angels' managerial franchise records.
 He is the only Angels skipper to be named Manager of the Year, a distinction that he earned twice (2002, 2009).
 His regular-season wins (1066) and losses (878), postseason wins (21) and losses (24), and winning percentage (.548) are the highest of any manager in team history.
 Dick Williams is the only Angels manager who has been inducted into the Baseball Hall of Fame.
 Five managers have served multiple terms with the team: Gene Mauch, John McNamara, Buck Rodgers, Marcel Lachemann, and Joe Maddon.
-On October 21, 2018, Brad Ausmus was hired as the club’s 21st manager after longtime manager Mike Scioscia stepped down.
+On October 21, 2018, Brad Ausmus was hired as the club's 21st manager after longtime manager Mike Scioscia stepped down.
 Ausmus was fired after one season.
 On October 16, 2019, the Angels announced that Joe Maddon would be returning to the team as manager.
 Maddon was fired on June 7, 2022, and was replaced by interim manager Phil Nevin.
+The Angels did not pick up the 2024 option for Nevin.
+On November 8, 2023, the Angels hired Braves third base coach and former Rangers manager Ron Washington to be the club's skipper.
+On June 20, 2025 the Angels announced that Washington will step away from managing due to health issues.
+Roy Montgomery will manage the remainder of the 2025 season.
+On September 30, 2025 the Angels announced that Washington will not resume his role as manager for the 2026 season, and Montgomery will not return as full time manager.
+Kurt Suzuki was named as the next manager on October 21, 2025.